 Lighting is potentially going to be a problem with strong sunlight and deep shadows as well as massive subjects to shoot (the elephants, not Sophie).
 In week 2 I have some night shoots in mind when you only need a little dab of light from a low power flash.
 The light that covers all the bases, as well as giving High Speed and shallow depth of field options is the Elinchrom 1200W.
 An amazing battery powered light source that gives a full range of power options from very small to the full 1200W.
 An octa with diffuser panel gives softbox to beauty dish options.
 A maxilight gives great crisp hardlight options and if space suffices I want to take a square gridded dish for focussing light.

 I intend to shoot a lot of monochrome images on the trip.
 I’ve become fascinated with the differences of lighting and shooting for monochrome and the way you can render skin tone.
 That leads to the printing of the images.
 I’ve picked two papers to have in store for the final prints.
-PermaJet Photo Lustre 310 and FB Mono Gloss Baryta 320.
+PermaJet Photo Lustre 310 and FB Mono Gloss Baryta 320 (now discontinued).

 John’s paper of choice.